performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PCP Collector Deployment
 ------------------------

-PCPcollector deploymentEach PCP collector system must have an active ``pmcd`` and, typically, a number of PMDAs installed.
+Each PCP collector system must have an active
+``pmcd`` and, typically, a number of PMDAs installed.

 .. _id5210938: